UCF-ELLE/ELLE-Website-API/resources/conversationElle/docs/api-notes.md

 - **Notes**:
     - API process:
         1. User sends a message
-        2. Backend process the message, calls the LLM. (checks for free talk or module-based chat)
+        2. Backend process the message (checks for free talk or module-based chat)
-        3. The LLM process the user message
+        3. Message passed into the key-word counting function for terms/phrases used for this module. spaCy + DB
-        4. The LLM calls the word counting function for terms used that are part of this module. spaCy + DB
+        4. Grammar is rated for the message
-        5. Once the backend gets all of this data back, send to front end
+        5. The LLM process the user message
-        6. Asynchronously grades the users grammar.
-LanguageTools
+        6. Once the backend gets all of this data back, send to front end

 ---